Anti-police sentiment: Indonesia

-The anti-police sentiment has been reported to be on the rise in Indonesia in recent years due to the rise of police brutality in the country.
 In 2021, a police officer was recorded slamming student protesters in Banten.
 In the same year, a woman named Novia Widyasari was found dead in front of her father's grave after she found out about her pregnancy in aftermath of the rape perpetrated by a police officer who was her boyfriend.
 The incident later raised the anti-police sentiment among the locals even further.

 The sentiment began to resurface after the murder of Nofriansyah Yosua Hutabarat in 2022.
 The killing was ordered by Inspector General Ferdy Sambo, his former boss.
 Police use of tear gas and incompetence in Kanjuruhan Stadium disaster also fueled this sentiment.

 On 2024, a primary school teacher from Konawe Regency, Southeast Sulawesi was arrested for allegedly disciplining a student who happens to be a son of a local police officer and asked to pay 50 million Rupiah fines.
 The arrest prompted anger among Indonesian internet users, flaming another anti-police sentiment in Indonesia.